shycats/PyVirtuCamera/README.md

 # PyVirtuCamera
 Python module API to create VirtuCamera plug-ins.

-It contains a Python C Extension module, so it's important to pick a release compatible with your Python version. (e.g.: cp37 for CPython 3.7)
+Contains a Python C Extension module, so it's important to pick a release compatible with your Python version. (e.g.: cp37 for CPython 3.7)

 You can download it from the [Releases section](https://github.com/shycats/PyVirtuCamera/releases).